 Get To Know About the Thyroid Function Test Normal Values in PregnancyNovember 5, 2019

 Pregnancy is the period when several hormonal changes take place in the body.
-There are several metabolic needs during pregnancy which needs to be fulfilled through various processes.
-In order to know about the thyroid function test normal valves in pregnancy, you can go through this article.
+There are several metabolic needs during pregnancy that needs to be fulfilled through various processes.
+In order to know about the thyroid function test normal values in pregnancy, you can go through this article.

 Maternal and fetal thyroid figures vary during gestation period.
 Because of The different physiological changes occurring at the time of pregnancy, there is specific need for analysis of thyroid functions test at an interval of specific- trimester.
 Dr. Ozus has discussed about the different thyroid test and normal values in pregnancy, which are provided in this article elaborately.

 The level of thyroid stimulating hormone, thyrotropin reduces during pregnancy due to the effect of placental human chronic gonadotropin.
 Apart from this, pregnancy is a anxiety test for thyroid, which results in the occurrence of hypothyroidism in a women with inadequate thyroid or lack of iodine.
 The improper functioning of thyroid particularly hypothyroidism can have harmful effect on pregnancy.

 The main thyroid diseases occurring at the time of pregnancy are Hyperthyroidism and Hypothyroidism.
 These are relatively common at the time of pregnancy which needs proper treatments.

 Suggestions for examining Thyroid Disease at the time of pregnancy

 Here are a few recommendations for TSH levels at the time of pregnancy:

 - First trimester: not as much of 2.6 with a range of 0.1-2.6

 - Third trimester: 0.3-3.1